YottaDB/YDBDoc/ProgGuide/utility.rst

    YDB>WRITE $ZDATE(55445)
    10/20/1992

 This example shows the use of a year limit in $ZDATEFORM.
 Two digit years are interpreted to be in the interval of 1980 - 2079; since $ZDATEFORM is 1980, the input year "02" is interpreted as "2002" and "92" is interpreted as "1992".
-This example invokes CDN^%H to convert the argument in mm/dd/yy format to $HOROLOG format. $ZDATE() is used to conver the $HOROLOG format date to mm/dd/yyyy format.
+This example invokes CDN^%H to convert the argument in mm/dd/yy format to $HOROLOG format. $ZDATE() is used to convert the $HOROLOG format date to mm/dd/yyyy format.

 ++++
 %T